What is Materials and Processing Technology about?

 Assessor involvement during the assessment event is limited to providing general feedback which suggests sections of student work that would benefit from further development or skills a student may need to revisit across the work.
 Student work which has received sustained or detailed feedback is not suitable for submission towards this Standard.

-Students should not be limited to these and decisions about format should be made in negotiation with the teacher.
-At least one image of the outcome should be presented as part of the evidence for this Standard.
+At least one image of the outcome must be presented as part of the evidence submitted for this Standard.

 Examples of student submissions could include one of the following methods of presentation: